adriancho91s/doublyLinkedList/README.md

 # Doubly Linked List Workshop

-This workshop is designed to help you understand the concept of Doubly Linked Lists in Data Structures using the C programming language.
+This workshop help me to understand the concept of Doubly Linked List and how to implement it in C programming language.
+The workshop is divided into several parts, each focusing on a different aspect of the Doubly Linked List data structure.

 ## Overview